nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 - purple: local is ahead of remote (good for push)
 - yellow: local is behind remote (good for merge)

-The first two situations can be distinguished by command
+The first two situations can be distinguished by the command

 ```
 git diff --quiet @{u} @{0}